Svalbard reindeer: Taxonomy

 Originally named Cervus (Tarandus) platyrhynchus Vrolik, 1829, the Svalbard reindeer was elevated to species status by Camerano with the name Rangifer spitzbergensis ("spetsbergensis" from Andersén, 1862) and renamed R. platyrhynchus by Miller Jr. (1912).
 Lydekker (1915) brought it under tundra reindeer as R. tarandus platyrhynchus, but Sokolov (1937) insisted that its morphological differences warranted species status, R. platyrhynchus.
 Flerov (1933) agreed, illustrating the skull's very different shape, besides being very much smaller than all Russian forms (basal length 295–344 mm, compared to R. t. sibiricus 346–420 mm, R. t. phylarchus 390–435 mm, R. angustirostris 407–430 mm).
 The feet of Svalbard reindeer are also different from Eurasian tundra reindeer, in that the metapodia (long bones of the hand and foot) are shorter in proportion to the tibia.

 Despite mtDNA haplotypes that indicate a common origin with mainland tundra reindeer, many genetic studies have shown the wide genetic distance between Svalbard and other reindeer.

 Røed, using gel electrophoresis to analyze genetic variation in Svalbard reindeer compared to wild Norwegian reindeer, reported "unique alleles in the loci coding for transferrin and acid phosphatase for the two subspecies indicate that there has been no interbreeding in recent time" and estimated divergence 225,000 years ago, that is, during the interstadial before the last glacial maximum (LGM).
 One of the hallmarks of species definition is reproductive isolation.
-Besides the long isolation without interbreeding, despite likely opportunities to do so, Svalbard reindeer have several adaptation specific to their habitat in cold polar desert: they have much lower metabolic rates, whether standing or lying, than other reindeer, and are less energetic in terms of locomotion; they accumulate unusual amounts of fat, their fat metabolism lets them tolerate "lower critical temperatures" of −50 C, compared to just −30 C in wild Norwegian reindeer; and they have adaptations to 24 hours/day darkness in winter, such as attenuated circadian rhythm and melatonin production, that are lacking or reduced in Norwegian reindeer, which enjoy a period of daylight even in midwinter.
+Besides the long isolation without interbreeding, despite likely opportunities to do so, Svalbard reindeer have several adaptations specific to their habitat in cold polar desert: they have much lower metabolic rates, whether standing or lying, than other reindeer, and are less energetic in terms of locomotion; they accumulate unusual amounts of fat, their fat metabolism lets them tolerate "lower critical temperatures" of −50 C, compared to just −30 C in wild Norwegian reindeer; and they have adaptations to 24 hours/day darkness in winter, such as attenuated circadian rhythm and melatonin production, that are lacking or reduced in Norwegian reindeer, which enjoy a period of daylight even in midwinter.
 These adaptations would doubtless preclude a Svalbard reindeer's survival in the habitat of tundra reindeer, and vice versa.

 A 2022 study supports the recognition of the Svalbard reindeer as a distinct species, based on heavy genetic divergence and morphological divergence.